Empowering People, Launching lives

 We believe that ABA/VB can make a real difference to teaching and learning for people with autism and their families.

-BeyondAutism Schools teach children and young people with autism how to learn and empowers them with the life skills they need to live as independent a life as possible.
+Our services focus on teaching children and young adults with autism how to learn and empowering them with the life skills they need to live as independent a life as possible.

 There is no cure for autism.

-There is no magic cure for autism, but there is amazing progress and achievement being made by children and young people in our services every day.
+There is no magic cure for autism, but there is amazing progress and achievement being made by children and young adults in our services every day.

-That’s why we developed a range of outreach, training and consultancy services to deliver the same life changing outcomes for children and young people with autism in other schools and at home.
+That’s why we developed a range of outreach, training and consultancy services to deliver the same life changing outcomes for children and young adults with autism in other schools and at home.

 It costs the UK £32bn a year in treatment, lost earnings and care and support for children and adults with autism.
 The costs of supporting someone over a lifetime is £1.5m.4